Tuesday Tips: Booth MBA Essay Tips for the Class of 2026

 The University of Chicago Booth School of Business ranks as a top choice school for many MBA students.
 Chicago Booth has a tradition of intellectual inquiry, non-conformity, and innovation.
 Along with solid academics, Chicago will be looking for leadership and team-building skills, and community involvement.
 Review our Booth MBA essay tips to strengthen your application.

 Booth MBA Essay Tips

 This set of essays focuses on both your career goals and your personality.
 The second essay is about your interests.
-Also, note that Chicago is setting a word minimum for the required essay responses, while most schools set a maximum.
-Therefore Chicago Booth is asking for you to be thoughtful in your responses to these MBA essays and make sure you have enough space to answer the question.
+Also, note that Chicago is setting a word minimum for the required essay responses, while most schools list a maximum.
+Therefore Chicago Booth is asking you to be thoughtful in your responses to these MBA essays and make sure you have enough space to answer the question.

 Your first Booth MBA essay tip is to do as much school research as possible on Chicago Booth.
 First, attend virtual or in-person events if possible, and visit the campus if you can.
 Speak to alumni.
 Also, read the admissions blog for an insider view.
 Make sure to do what you can to experience the community for yourself before starting your application.
 This research will be invaluable as you set pen to paper for the Booth MBA essays.

 The Chicago MBA admissions committee can see your academic skills from your GPA/GMAT, transcripts, and other fixed data points.
 You should cover your personal qualities, leadership, and career goals in these essays.

 Essay One: How will the Booth MBA help you achieve your immediate and long-term post-MBA career goals?
 (250-word minimum)

-This career goals essay is the ideal way to describe your track record of success.
-You can also show that you have realistic expectations for your Booth MBA.
+This Chicago Booth career goals essay is the ideal way to describe your track record of success.
+Also, you can show that you have realistic expectations for your Booth MBA.
 For example, while career goals should be aspirational, they should also be possible.